craftcms/docs/docs/2.x/plugins/hooks-reference.md

 Return

-:   An array of CP alerts, or `null` if there are no alerts to display.
+:   An array of control panel alerts, or `null` if there are no alerts to display.

 Gives plugins a chance to register new control panel alerts.